 The new pay for MP’s salary was revised from RM6,508.59 to RM16,000, which was higher than the initial proposal of RM11,000 when the Bill was tabled in November 2014.

 On the other hand, senators also had their salary adjusted from RM4,112.79 to RM11,000.
 That’s a whopping 167.45% hike!

 The last amendment to federal lawmakers’ salary and allowances was a mere increase of RM700 more than a decade ago in 2002.

 Other than the additional claimable allowances for entertainment, fuel, travel and others, the parliamentarians also receive an allowance of RM200 a day when attending Parliamentary sittings and a daily allowance of RM150 to attend meetings with government agencies.

 This article was first published on June 1, 2015.
-The infographic has been updated to reflect the recent cabinet reshuffle.
+The infographic has been updated to reflect the Cabinet ministers in the new government.